RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

  * -g — This is an experimental feature that lets you use the GNU project debugger, GDB, to debug kernels on x86 CPUs running Linux or cygwin/minGW under Windows.
 For more details, see Chapter 4, “Debugging and Profiling OpenCL.”
 This option does not affect the    	default optimization of the OpenCL code.
  * -O0 — Specifies to the compiler not to optimize.
 This is equivalent to the OpenCL standard option -cl-opt-disable.
  * -f[no-]bin-source — Does [not] generate OpenCL source in the .source section.
-For more information, see Appendix C, “OpenCL Binary 	 Image Format (BIF) v2.0.” by default, this option does NOT generate the source.
+For more information, see Appendix C, “OpenCL BinaryImage Format (BIF) v2.0.” by default, this option does NOT generate the source.
  * -f[no-]bin-llvmir — Does [not] generate LLVM IR in the .llvmir section.
    For more information, see Appendix C, “OpenCL Binary Image Format (BIF) v2.0.”
 By default, this option GENERATES the LLVM IR.
  * -f[no-]bin-amdil — Does [not] generate AMD IL in the .amdil section.
 For more information, see Appendix C, “OpenCL Binary Image  	Format (BIF) v2.0.”
 By default, this option does NOT generate the AMD IL.